|

-From Barnhouse Stone, go northwest just about 700 meters along the B 9055 road to the Stones of Stenness at HY 307 125.
-Some of the standing stones are visible in front of the loch at far left in the above picture.
+From Barnhouse Stone, seen here, go northwest just about 700 meters along the B 9055 road to the Stones of Stenness at HY 307 125.
+Some of the standing stones are visible in front of the loch at far left in this picture.

 Stenness is pronounced "Stain-Is", from the Old Norse for stone headland.

-Six large megaliths remain, the largest standing six meters above ground.
+Six large megaliths remain, the largest of them standing six meters above ground.

-Originally there were twelve stones in an ellipse.
+Originally there were twelve stones in an ellipse with a major axis of about 32 meters.

-A ditch surrounded the the stone circle.
-The ditch was 44 meters in diameter, about 2 meters deep and 7 meters wide.
+A ditch surrounded the stone circle.
+This ditch was 44 meters in diameter, about 2 meters deep and 7 meters wide.
 An earth bank was then outside the ditch.

 The Stones of Stenness are extremely thin in comparison to their width and height.